coolzhao/Geo-SAM/README.md

   <img src="assets/encoder_demo.gif" width="600" title="Try Geo SAM">
 </p>

 After processing the image, by default, the generated features will automatically be loaded in the segmentation tool for you to start labeling.
-Or you can choose to load the image features manually afterwards.
+Or you can choose to load the image features manually afterward.

 ### Tips for Making the Encoding Process Faster

-- Choose smaller processing extent
+- Choose a smaller processing extent
 - Reduce target resolution (in `Advanced Parameters`)
 - Increase stride to minimize overlap
-- Choose a smaller version of sam model
+- Choose a smaller version of SAM model
 - Use GPU
-- Increase batch_size when using a GPU with sufficient gpu memory
+- Increase batch_size when using a GPU with sufficient GPU memory

 ## Future Works